HomeMy WebLinkAboutItem 07 - HL02-02 William M. Bennett House Cc ITEM

 Each historic district or landmark is significant during a period in its history, which it represents or is

 associated with, thus a Period of Significance.
-The period usually begins when the district or landmark
+The period usually begins when the district or landmark fi

 was first constructed to when it reached it peak activity in construction.

-Buildings and structures that date within the Period of Significance are considered "historic" and
+Buildings and structures that date within the Period of Significance are considered"historic"and

 contribute towards the character of the district or landmark.
 Buildings and structures built outside of the

-Period of Significance are generally considered "non -historic" and not contributing to the character of the
+Period of Significance are generally considered"non-historic"and not contributing to the character of the

 district or landmark, however, there may be buildings which will have gained significance and considered